Using Trusted Auth on Tableau Server

 1.2.
 Configure Tableau Server for trusted authentication

-Use Tableau Server command line utilities to add Metric Insights IP address (or fully qualified domain name for Tableau server 8.1 and beyond) to list of trusted sites.
+Use Tableau Server command line utilities to add Metric Insights IP address (or fully qualified domain name for Tableau server 8.1 and beyond) to the list of trusted sites.

 Using Metric Insights IP address: